Choose Excellence with a MA or Certificate in Applied Behavior Analysis (ABA)

-As a student, you will engage with faculty through education and advising.
+As a student in our Master's in Applied Behavior Analysis, you will engage with faculty through education and advising.
 All students work closely with an advisor to navigate the program, access support services, and enhance your personal and professional development.

 Our faculty members, collectively, have experience and interests that are representative of the wide-ranging applicability of the principles of behavior analysis.

 William James College faculty are practicing professionals who bring their ABA expertise and real-world examples into the classroom.

 An Applied Behavior Analyst is an expert on the science of behavior and how it is applied to problems of individual and social significance.

 Applied Behavior Analysts work with people across the lifespan.
 Their goal is to improve the lives of individuals and those who care for them.